yanchanllin/music_band-/README.md

 ## Code of Conduct

-Everyone interacting in the MusicBand project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'yanchanllin'/music_band/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Libraries project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'yanchanllin'/music_band/blob/master/CODE_OF_CONDUCT.md).